|What should I do before my appointment with an ichthyosis specialist?||Why do I need genetic testing?||Why don't I sweat?|

 - Secondary infection: Splitting and cracking of the skin can lead to skin infections and/or systemic infections.

-- Impaired eyesight or hearing: Skin build up over the ears may occur and impair hearing.
-Tightening of the skin around the eyes may inhibit an individual’s ability to close eyelids, which can cause drying of the eyes and risk damage to the cornea.
+- Impaired hearing: Skin build up over the ears may occur and impair hearing.
+In addition, tightening of the skin around the eyes may inhibit an individual’s ability to close eyelids, which can cause drying of the eyes and risk damage to the cornea.

 - Some types of ichthyosis have other associated problems not listed here.